Zodomo/DrandVerifier/README.md

 For many apps, the value is not just “getting randomness”, but getting randomness that is publicly retrievable and independently verifiable without a privileged oracle callback path.

 With drand, beacon data is public (`round`, `signature`) and can be fetched from public endpoints, then submitted onchain by anyone.
 That means integrators are not forced into a provider-managed callback flow with subscription/premium mechanics, and users can still supply signature data directly (including via a block explorer) if a frontend is unavailable.
 In this model, you pay normal transaction gas for your own app flow and verification, not an additional oracle fulfillment callback into your contract.
-You can then use this signature as a random number.
+You can then use this signature as a random number after hashing it.

 Security-wise, this only gives the intended “external randomness” properties if integration is done correctly: commit to a specific future round before reveal, stop accepting user inputs that could be adapted after commitment, and enforce freshness/replay policy in the consuming contract.